olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 ## 6. Limitations

 - **Cold-start dependence:** The LSTM's strength comes from conditioning on each card's own recent transaction history.
 For a card with little or no sales history, this signal is unavailable, and performance is expected to degrade toward the static-baseline range.
-This is a structural limitation of the sequence-model approach, not a training artifact.
+This is a structural limitation of the sequence-model approach, not a training artifact
 - **Small-data regime:** 3,812 transactions across 21 card-name × grade strata is a real constraint on how much can be claimed from any single comparison.
-Reported effect sizes and confidence intervals should be read as evidence from a controlled case study on this dataset, not as population-level claims about multimodal valuation generally.
+Reported effect sizes and confidence intervals should be read as evidence from a controlled case study on this dataset, not as population-level claims about multimodal valuation generally
 - **Single grading authority, single franchise:** Scoped deliberately to PSA-graded Pokémon cards to avoid confounding from cross-market demand dynamics or inter-authority grading variation.
-Generalizing to other card games, grading services, or collectible categories is untested.
+Generalizing to other card games, grading services, or collectible categories is untested
 - **Vision condition ceiling:** The condition encoder's inability to globally separate grades in embedding space (Section 3) suggests frozen ImageNet features at 224×224 may be close to their practical ceiling for this task.
-Higher-resolution input or fine-grained attention are the likely next steps, not tested here.
+Higher-resolution input or fine-grained attention are the likely next steps, not tested here
-- **Computational cost:** Running vision + market + fusion end to end is heavier than a single tabular model, which matters in resource-constrained deployment settings.
+- **Computational cost:** Running vision + market + fusion end to end is heavier than a single tabular model, which matters in resource-constrained deployment settings

 ## 7. Reproducing this

-- Notebooks `01`–`03` in `notebooks/` reproduce every number in this report, in order, and are self-contained (Colab or local).
+- Notebooks `01`–`03` in `notebooks/` reproduce every number in this report, in order, and are self-contained (Colab or local)
 - `src/` contains the same core logic extracted into a reusable library.
-See the README's "Notebooks and `src/`" section.
+See the README's "Notebooks and `src/`" section
-- Requires **Python 3.12+**: `03_fusion_module.ipynb` contains nested f-string literals (PEP 701) that don't parse on earlier Python versions.
+- Requires **Python 3.12+**: `03_fusion_module.ipynb` contains nested f-string literals (PEP 701) that don't parse on earlier Python versions